Patient EducationJul | 12 | 2019

 What is hypoglycemia?

-When a child has diabetes, the amount of sugar, or glucose, in his or her blood can fall too low.
+When a child has diabetes, the amount of sugar, or glucose, their blood can fall too low.
 A low blood sugar level is called hypoglycemia.
 Blood sugar levels can fall very quickly.

-Generally, when your child’s blood sugar level is less than 70 mg/dL, he or she has hypoglycemia.
+Generally, when your child’s blood sugar level is less than 70 mg/dL, they have hypoglycemia.
 However, your child’s doctor or nurse might give you a specific blood sugar measure at which your child should be treated for hypoglycemia.
 The blood sugar level given varies for different people with Type 1 diabetes.
 It depends on whether you have just been diagnosed with diabetes or whether you have had it for a long time.
 It can also depend on your age or on the time of day.

-When your child has hypoglycemia, he or she will need treatment right away.
+When your child has hypoglycemia, they will need treatment right away.

 What causes hypoglycemia?